thephpleague/omnipay/README.md

     // redirect to offsite payment gateway
     $response->redirect();
 } else {
-    // payment failed, display message to customer exit($response->getMessage());
+    // payment failed: display message to customer exit($response->getMessage());
 }
 ```

-As you can see, Tala Payments has a consistent, well thought out API.
+As you can see, Omnipay has a consistent, well thought out API.
 We try to abstract as much
 as possible the differences between the various payments gateways.

 ## Package Layout

-Tala Payments is a single package which provides abstract base classes and implementations for all
+Omnipay is a single package which provides abstract base classes and implementations for all
 officially supported gateways.
 There are no dependencies on official payment gateway PHP packages -
 we prefer to work with the HTTP API directly.
 Under the hood, we use [Buzz](https://github.com/kriswallsmith/Buzz)
 to make HTTP requests, though you are free to swap out this dependency.